-As chairman of Orchard, it is my responsibility to ensure that the board is performing its role effectively and has the capacity, ability, structure and support to enable it to continue to do so.
+As Chairman, it is my responsibility to ensure that the board is performing its role effectively and has the capacity, skills, experience, personal qualities and support to enable it to continue to do so.
 We continue to develop the governance and control framework although no specific enhancements were required over the last year.

 We will continue to review and improve our governance arrangements as appropriate.
-We believe that a sound and well understood governance structure is essential to maintain the integrity of the group in all its actions, to enhance performance and to impact positively on our shareholders, staff, customers, suppliers and other stakeholders.
+We believe that a sound and well understood governance structure is essential to maintain the integrity of the group in all its actions, to enhance performance and to impact positively on all our stakeholders - shareholders, employees, regulators, customers, suppliers and partners.

-After due consideration, Orchard has adopted the QCA Corporate Governance Code (“the Code”) as the benchmark for measuring our adherence to good governance principles.
+Orchard has adopted the QCA Corporate Governance Code (“the Code”) as a benchmark for measuring our adherence to good governance principles.
 These principles provide us with a clear framework for assessing our performance as a board and as a company, and the report below shows how we apply the Code’s ten guiding principles in practice.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-The board has established a strategy and business model which promote long-term value for shareholders and security for its other stakeholders (staff, customers, suppliers and government).
+The board has adopted a clear strategy and business model which it intends will promote long-term value for shareholders and security for its other stakeholders (employees, regulators, customers, suppliers and partners).

 The interaction between the board and Executive team is essential for setting strategy.
-The annual budget is approved by the board and any potential changes in strategy are developed by the executive directors and brought to the board for discussion.
+The annual budget is approved by the board and any potential changes in strategic direction are developed by the executive directors and brought to the board for discussion and approval.

 Principle 2: Seek to understand and meet shareholder needs and expectations

-The CEO and/or CFO meet with key shareholders twice a year at roadshows and explain what is happening with the group, getting valuable feedback on how they view our plans.
-In addition details of our financial reports and AGM details are sent to all shareholders and these, together with results of votes and details of corporate governance committees are included on the website under the section Board Sub-committees.
-Staff are made aware of the group’s plans and achievements directly by the CEO.
+The CEO and/or CFO are always available to key shareholders to explain what is happening with the group, at the same time getting valuable opinions on how they view our plans.
+In addition, details of our financial reports and AGM details are sent to all shareholders and these, together with results of votes and details of corporate governance committees are included on the website under the section Board Sub-committees.
+Employees are made aware of the group’s plans and achievements directly from internal briefings, typically from the CEO.

-The board is kept informed of the views of shareholders and other stakeholders at each board meeting through a report from the CEO together with formal feedback on shareholder’s views gathered and supplied by the company’s advisers.
+The board is kept informed of the views of shareholders and other stakeholders by regular updates from the CEO and CFO, together with formal responses on shareholder’s views gathered and supplied by the company’s advisers.
 The views of private and smaller shareholders, typically arising from the AGM or from direct contact with the company, are also communicated to the board on a regular basis.
 Shareholder inquiries should be directed to the CEO, Ravi Takhar, on 01582 346248 or by e-mail to Ravi@Bexhilluk.com.
 We have had no questions from the investors during this year.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The board is mindful of the fact that the long term success of the group relies upon maintaining successful relationships with a range of different stakeholders, both internal and external.
 We identify our key stakeholders to be our employees, shareholders, our introducing partners, other customers, creditors, regulators, other parts of government and the local and wider community, particularly that in which we operate.

-We review the background of our suppliers and will not use any supplier which, as far as we are aware, breaches our own high standards as regards human rights.
-We are an ethical business and this can only be good for future growth.
+We review the background of our main suppliers to ensure we work with organisations which share our values and high standards regarding human rights and other ethical considerations.
+We believe that our ethical business values provide an essential ingredient into our plans for future growth.
 While we always look for value for money from our suppliers, we never attempt to use our buying power to impose unfairly low prices.
-Our suppliers are happy to deal with us and this makes for continuity of supply, benefiting the group overall.
-We are in contact with our suppliers to the extent that is necessary (e.g. regular suppliers will be contacted more frequently than those which are dealt with, say, on an annual basis.
-Should any supplier have an issue with us, the staff member receiving details of the issue first tries to resolve the matter.
-If this is not possible it is passed to a director of whichever operating subsidiary to which the query relates.
+Suppliers who are happy to deal with us makes for continuity of supply and a mutuality of interests.
+We remain in regular contact with our suppliers as necessary (e.g. regular suppliers will be contacted more frequently than those which are dealt with, say, on an annual basis).
+Supplier issues will initially be dealt with by the staff member receiving details of the issue with a view to resolving the matter.
+If this is not possible it is immediately escalated to a director of the relevant subsidiary.
 If it cannot be dealt with at that level it is passed to the CEO.
-In all cases we try to resolve any problems with suppliers to the benefit of both parties.
+In all cases we try to resolve any problems with suppliers fairly and amicably for both parties.

-In addition to the rules which come from being a company, employer and listed on AIM, our operating subsidiaries are regulated by the Financial Conduct Authority (FCA).
-Our customers therefore know that they have a high level of protection when dealing with us.
+In addition to the rules which come from being a limited liability company, employer and being listed on AIM, our operating subsidiaries are also regulated by the Financial Conduct Authority (FCA).
+Our customers therefore have a high level of statutory and regulatory protection when dealing with us.
 The company is compliant with the high standards expected of it by the FCA and acts on any feedback from the FCA at board level.
-Regulation is always an item on the agenda at board meetings.
-A recent example of where the company has acted on feedback from the FCA is in relation to the appointments of Mr Rajiv Agarwal as Director of Legal and Compliance as well as the appointment of Mr Harsukh Soni, who will be appointed as CFO upon the banking application being approved and subject to receiving regulatory approval.
+Regulation is always specifically itemised on the agenda at board meetings.

-We are in regular contact with our partners (these are the brokers and professional that we deal with – see the section on Business Model on the website and beginning on page four of the 2022 annual report) and we carry out a variety of checks on them, on an ongoing basis.
-This gives us an extra layer of assurance regarding potential bad debts on loans we grant to their customers.
-Also, as part of our contact process, obtain feedback from our partners as to where our systems can be improved, whether they are getting sufficient help and support and how we can do more for them.
+We are in regular contact with our business partners (these are the brokers and professional introducers that we deal with) (see the section on Business Model on the website and beginning on page four of the 2022 annual report) and we carry out a variety of checks on them, on an ongoing basis.
+This provides an extra layer of assurance regarding potential bad debts on loans we grant to their customers.
+Also, as part of our contact process, we obtain opinions from our partners as to where our systems can be improved, whether they are getting sufficient help and support from us and how we can do more for them.
 As a direct result of their responses, our IT systems have been further enhanced and our delivery processes streamlined.